MAZterXP/testwolf/README.md

    16: limit sprite rendering to a maximum of 50 visible sprites at any time; beyond this limit, some
        active enemies may turn invisible due to the renderer prioritizing statics and enemies with lower indices (even if they are dead)

+   32: pushwalls reactivate when they land on a space where another pushwall was placed before
+       (note: the original game does not immediately manifest this bug, requiring you to save and reload before you can push the wall again; this flag reactivates the wall immediately for your convenience)
+       (note 2: if loading an older savegame, or a savegame with this COMP flag on, a pushwall that already occupies another pushwall's spot will always reactivate regardless of the current COMP setting; however, later pushwalls that end up occupying other pushwalls' spots will be tracked and will not reactivate as long as the COMP flag is off)
    ```
-   For example, to mimic the original EXEs' behavior when they were run on a Pentium (or faster) system, specify COMP 31 (e.g., WOLF3DCM COMP 31).
-On the other hand, COMP 30 (or COMP -1) disables the 3-tile pushwall move, which is ideal for completionists who wish to retain all other engine quirks.
+   For example, to mimic the original EXEs' behavior when they were run on a Pentium (or faster) system, specify COMP 63 (e.g., WOLF3DCM COMP 63).
+On the other hand, COMP 62 (or COMP -1) disables the 3-tile pushwall move, which is ideal for completionists who wish to retain all other engine quirks.

    COMP by itself will enable all compatibility flags (including future ones).
 Use NOCOMP (or simply not specify COMP at all) to disable all compatibility flags, which is the default setting.